foreverxhb/Employee-Database-App/README.md

 # Employee-Database-App
 Java DB app with connection code.
-(JDBC, MySQL DB performs CRUD.
+(JDBC, MySQL DB performs CRUD)

 ##
 A beginner-friendly Java application that connects to a MySQL database and performs CRUD (Create, Read, Update, Delete) operations on employee records using JDBC.